 This would allow you to live moderately well and pay your bills on time.

-In creating a business plan, it’s a good idea to think about what you expect the business to do, and also how you would handle a worst case scenario.
+In creating a business plan, it’s a good idea to think about what you expect the business to do, and how you would handle a worst-case scenario.
 What will you do if our teetering economy falls into recession shortly after you open the doors?
 What are additional ways you might generate revenue for the business?
-How much can you or will you invest before you would pull the plug?
+How much can you or will you invest before you pull the plug?

 The Bottom Line